storyblok/storyblok-demo-ecommerce-storefront/README.md

 Storyblok component: `image-text-section-product`

 Fields:
-- `text`: a richtext for adding more text
+- `text`: a Richtext field for adding more text;
-- `headline`: for exampel for "New Arrival", "Best product", etc
+- `headline`: a plain text field for the title, for example, "New Arrival", "Best product", etc;
-- `product` : ecommerce product
+- `product` : the plugin field for referencing an e-commerce product;
-- `buttons`: call to actions
+- `buttons`: call to actions:
-    - button internal link to a page
+    - button internal link to a page;
-    - button product, link to a product detail page
+    - button product, link to a product detail page;
-- `image`: alternative image
-- `image_layout`
-- `reverse_layout`: image on the left or on the right
+- `reverse_layout`: image on the left or on the right;
-- `backgound_color`
+- `backgound_color`: back ground color , picked from `eCommerce `Background Colors` data source.

 ### Banner with selected products